 waste is managed in the Comox Valley.
-Include a page recycling depots, water treatment facilities, etc) and of questions you can use to quiz your class on your create a presentation for the class outlining how Visit as many local facilities as possible (landfill, understanding of a key topic than designing a themed term!
+Include a page recycling depots, water treatment facilities, etc) and of questions you can use to quiz your class on your create a presentation for the class outlining how Visit as many local facilities as possible (landfill, understanding of a key topic than designing a themed Bake a cake inspired by an environmental topic this term!
 One of the tastiest dishes on the Takeaway Menu!
-What better way to demonstrate your Bake a cake inspired by an environmen cake for your classmates to enjoy?
+What better way to demonstrate your cake for your classmates to enjoy?

-Hero Platter Create an environmental superhero and produce a would they use them?
+Create an environmental superhero and produce a would they use them?
 Can you explain the Science adventures.
 What powers would they have?
-How behind them (how does their superpower work?) comic book / photo story / film of one of their
+How behind them (how does their superpower work?)
+Hero Platter comic book / photo story / film of one of their